 - COMMUNICATION SKILLS: Your ability to convey information to clients, customers and vendors, effectively and efficiently.
 It is imperative that you master verbal, written, email, text and voice message skills facilitate the sharing of information between the parties in a real estate transaction.

 - NEGOTIATION SKILLS: Entire books and seminars are produced on this topic so I will not try to over-simplify such a complex subject in a single paragraph.
 In its simplest form, negotiation skills involve two or more people finding an acceptable solution to a shared problem.
-Successful negotiators (YOU) control the process by counselling clients to make rational decisions and (hopefully) coming away with a result everyone is satisfied with – including any and all compromises made along the way.
+Successful negotiators (YOU) control the process by counseling clients to make rational decisions and (hopefully) coming away with a result everyone is satisfied with – including any and all compromises made along the way.
 Just know that it won’t always be pretty.
 But your job is to make it happen and have everyone smiling on closing day.
 I will spend a fair amount of time on the topic in our online mastermind area.

 - PROBLEM-SOLVING: The ability to resolve difficult and unexpected situations in a real estate transaction by calmly identifying solutions.
 Better known as Crisis Management.
 This is where a large percentage of agent fall on their face.
 They avoid conflict rather than embrace it as an opportunity to prove their unique skills and overall value to the transaction process.
 R.A.R.E Agents love problem-solving.